Skip to content

 • antibacterial

-• and calming effect of the plant extracts contained in the tooth powder additionally accompany the healthy oral environment.
+• and soothing effect of the plant extracts contained in the tooth powder also support a healthy oral environment.

-You can find out what you have to do if your gums are inflamed here.
+You can find out what to do if you have inflamed gums here.

-1. Open your jar of tooth powder and grab your dry toothbrush.
-Press it once into the powder with a little pressure.
-This means that enough of the powder sticks between the bristles of the toothbrush.
+1. Open your jar of tooth powder and take your dry toothbrush.
+Press it into the powder once with a little pressure.
+This will ensure that enough of the powder sticks between the bristles of the toothbrush.

-2. Now put the dry toothbrush with the powder attached into your mouth and start brushing your teeth as usual.
+2. Now insert the dry toothbrush with the adhering powder into your mouth and start brushing your teeth as usual.

-3. The tooth powder combines directly with the stimulated saliva to form an emulsion as the perfect dentifrice.
-At first, cleaning with an emulsion is rather unusual because foam materials are deliberately avoided. → Foams belong in your washing machine, but not on your oral mucous membranes.
+3. The tooth powder combines directly with the stimulated saliva to form an emulsion that is perfect for brushing your teeth.
+Initially, brushing with an emulsion is rather unfamiliar, as foaming agents are deliberately avoided. → Foams belong in your washing machine, but not on your oral mucosa.

 4. Brush your teeth thoroughly as usual and for several minutes.
-Afterwards you can control with your tongue and celebrate your super smooth teeth.
+Afterwards, you can check with your tongue and celebrate your super smooth teeth.

-By the way: If you don't want to do without a moistened toothbrush, make sure that you shake it out well before dipping it into the glass.
-No water should drip into the powder in the glass.
+By the way: If you don't want to do without a moistened toothbrush, make sure you shake it out well before dipping it into the jar.
+No water should drip into the powder in the jar.

 Tooth powder or toothpaste: which is better?

-For us, the advantages of tooth powder over toothpaste are clear:
+For us, the advantages of tooth powder over toothpaste are obvious:

-1. Foaming teeth cleaning products contain surfactants that may make sense in detergents, but have no place in the mouth.
+1. Foaming tooth cleaning products contain surfactants that may make sense in detergent, but have no place in the mouth.

-2. Other components of a paste such as dyes, emulsifiers or stabilizers have no place in the mouth in daily dental care - they are not only pointless, but sometimes also pose a health risk.
+2. Other ingredients in a paste such as dyes, emulsifiers or stabilizers also have no place in daily dental care in the mouth - they are not only pointless, but some are also harmful to health.

-3. The powder has a basic pH value.
-The alkaline environment of tooth powder is extremely unattractive to acid-loving bacteria.
+3. The powder has an alkaline pH value.
+The alkaline environment of the tooth powder is extremely unattractive for acid-loving bacteria.

-4. Essential oils instead of artificial flavors: Plants produce these, among other things, to protect themselves from bacteria, viruses and diseases.
-We gratefully take advantage of this natural superpower.
+4. Essential oils instead of artificial aromas: plants produce these to protect themselves against bacteria, viruses and diseases, among other things.
+We gratefully make use of this natural superpower.

 How much tooth powder do I need to brush my teeth?

-You dip your toothbrush into the glass exactly once.
-All that sticks to it is the amount you need for cleaning, which is approximately 0.3 g.
+You dip your toothbrush into the jar exactly once.
+All that sticks to it is the amount you need for brushing, which is approximately 0.3 g.

-Less is more or can do just as much!
-On average, you use tooth powder much more economically than toothpaste, which uses around 1 g per tooth brushing session.
+Less is more or can be just as much!
+On average, you will therefore use tooth powder much more sparingly than toothpaste, where approx. 1 g is used per brushing session.

 How often should I use tooth powder?

-You should brush your teeth twice a day, whether with paste or powder.
-If you reach into the snack drawer every now and then, it won't hurt to add in an extra toothbrushing session.
+You should brush your teeth twice a day, regardless of whether you use paste or powder.
+If you reach into the snack drawer in between, it can't hurt to include an extra toothbrushing session.

 Does tooth powder have to foam?

-Tooth powder does not foam.
-Absolutely not.
-Because it does not contain any ingredients with a foaming effect.
-This makes the feeling of brushing your teeth a little unusual at first.
+Tooth powder doesn't foam.
+Not at all.
+This is because it does not contain any ingredients with a foaming effect.
+This makes the feeling of brushing your teeth a little unfamiliar at first.

-However, since foaming ingredients can have an irritating effect on the oral mucous membranes and gums, they are not used in tooth powder.
+However, as foaming ingredients can have an irritating effect on the oral mucosa and gums, they are not used in tooth powder.

-The tooth powder is self-preserving and therefore lasts for years.
+Tooth powder is self-preserving and can therefore be kept for years.

-If stored dry, it does not provide living conditions for bacteria that love moist environments.
-Plus, the alkaline pH value and the essential oils it contains make it far too uncomfortable for the acid-loving bacteria.
+If it is stored in a dry place, it does not provide living conditions for bacteria that love moist environments.
+Plus, the alkaline pH value and the essential oils it contains make it far too uncomfortable for acid-loving bacteria.

-However, since the essential oils escape over time and the taste of the powder changes, teethlovers specifies a minimum shelf life of 2 years after production.
+However, as the essential oils evaporate over time and the taste of the powder changes, teethlovers specifies a minimum shelf life of 2 years after production.

 The only difference when using tooth powder is the relatively smaller bristle head.
-You can press the dry bristles a little harder into the tooth powder so that more of it sticks between the bristles and you can easily absorb the recommended amount of 0.3 g.
+You can press the dry bristles a little more firmly into the tooth powder so that more of it sticks between the bristles and you can easily pick up the recommended amount of 0.3 g.

 Conclusion

-It's super easy to use and can also be used water-free when you're on the go.
+It is super easy to use and water-free, even when you are on the go.

-And thanks to the sustainable packaging made of glass and bamboo lid and the storage jar for refilling, you can now do without disposable plastic tubes for your daily dental care.
+And thanks to the sustainable packaging made of glass and bamboo lid and the refillable storage jar, you can now do without disposable plastic tubes for your daily dental care.

 Cart